 At 143 metres, one of the tallest hospital towers in the world has been re-clad to solve constructional problems typical in commercial as well as civic buildings of the late sixties and early seventies.
-As well as optimising energy efficiency and lowering running costs, the solution proposed by Penoyre & Prasad with Arup has given this iconic building a distinct new profile befitting the national significance of the NHS and symbolises a resurgent London neighbourhood.
+As well as optimising energy efficiency and lowering running costs, our solution has given this iconic building a distinct new profile befitting the national significance of the NHS and symbolises a resurgent London neighbourhood.

 Guy’s Tower External Retrofit

 The brief asked for innovative quality and cost effective solutions to address the structural, fenestration and energy issues of the Tower, restore it to its former glory and make it fit for purpose for the next 30 years.

 Although described as Guy’s Tower, the building is in fact two separate towers joined by a link structure.
 The taller 34 storey Communications Tower has been highly insulated and clad in anodised aluminium panels with a strong geometrical fold; the 30 storey 1,250m2 floor-plates of the user tower has new composite window and cladding assemblies fitted from the outside.

 Completed in early 2014, the building was occupied during construction, with the work designed to minimise disruption in this multi-tenanted building.
 As the building is internally refurbished over time, each floor plate will grow by 48m2 due to the additional space released round the perimeter.